waseemh/waseemh.github.io_F/_posts/2015-03-15-scalable-cluster-wideci-system-mesos-jenkins.md

 4- Once Jenkins job is triggered, the scheduler will accept a resource offer and send its task information to Mesos master.

-5- Mesos master will launch Jenkins task on a Mesos slave.
-The task would basically be a Jenkins slave launch command through headless JNLP command execution.
+5- Mesos master will launch Jenkins task on a Mesos slave through framework executor.
+The task would basically be a Jenkins slave JNLP launch command execution.